 Procedure: Any student may file a grievance procedure against a professor, other persons at the College or against the College itself.
 In filing such a grievance, the student must submit the form at 274 Mallory Station Rd., Franklin, Tennessee 37067 (phone: (615) 771-7821) and may add other documentation that seem pertinent to the student as long as such materials are legal and in good taste as defined by the VP of Operations.
 The VP of Operations will first attempt to resolve the matter with the student and any other person(s) involved.
 If this attempt at resolution is not satisfactory to the student, the VP of Operations will bring the matter to the attention of the President.
-If this attempt at resolution is unsatisfactory to the student, the VP of will meet.
+If this attempt at resolution is unsatisfactory to the student, the President will convene a panel composed of the faculty and administration who will meet.
 Rules for such hearings will be adopted by the President's office, but such rules must include the right of the student to present his or her case before the panel in person if the student wishes to do so.
 The President will give the student a written summary of the findings from this hearing.
 If the grievance is not settled at the College, the student may contact the following organizations: